julien6387/supvisors/docs/dashboard.rst

 Indeed, it lists the programs that are configured in |Supervisor|, it presents their current state with an associated description and enables the user to perform some actions on them:

-    * Log tail (with a refresh button, click on the program name itself) ;
+    * Log tail (with a refresh button, click on the process name itself) ;
     * Start ;
     * Stop ;
     * Restart ;